wrightjamie/techtest/README.md

 - [ ] Next Page animation more like social links
 - [ ] Add perspective to images
 - [ ] Sort out heading heirarchy
+- [ ] Hide 2nd title in posts from screen readers

 ## 🚀 Quick start